 Reflection on the program, skills and knowledge learned and an opportunity to use this growth to create an impactful path for the future.

 Through the course of the program, topics that will be addressed include:

 Human Services - Bridging The Gap:

 Gain an insight into Saratoga County’s diverse population, as well as its poverty and human services needs.
 Experience real life problems that people less fortunate are facing and find out more about the various organizations that exist in the county to assist people in our community.

 Understand the elements of effective board governance, board dynamics and what it takes to develop a strong board of directors.
 Learn what questions you should ask before agreeing to serve on a board and the skills to lead once you have accepted the position.

 There are many different styles of leadership.
 Different situations may dictate different leadership challenges.
 The dynamics of leadership can be challenging.
-It is crucial that we remain authentic to ourselves, our beliefs and allow and encourage this from others.
+It is crucial that we remain mindful in our leadership for ourselves, and allowing and encourage this from others.